IGMP Join vs PIM Join in Multicast Routing

 The IGMP join process involves a host sending an IGMP join message to its local multicast router to express interest in a specific multicast group.
 The router updates its multicast routing table accordingly and begins forwarding the relevant multicast traffic to the host.

-Conversely, the PIM Join/Prune mechanism is utilized by routers in a PIM Sparse Mode multicast deployment.
+Conversely, the PIM Join/Prune mechanism is utilized by routers in PIM sparse mode.
 A router sends a PIM join message upstream towards the source or rendezvous point (RP) when it detects interested hosts downstream for a multicast group.
 This action signals the router's interest in receiving traffic for that multicast group to serve the needs of its connected hosts.

 Overall, IGMP joins host-to-router communication, while PIM joins router-to-router communication, ensuring efficient multicast traffic distribution within a network.